The Role Of Nutrition In Oral Health

 • Alcohol in excess is strongly linked to gum disease.
 Drink in moderation and rinse with water to clear the sugars from your teeth.

-• All breads made from refined grains, especially if loaded with sugar as most muffins
+• All breads made from refined grains, especially if loaded with sugar

 Must read for 12 Foods That Make Your Teeth White